The Role of AI in Mobile Keyboards for Dyslexia

 • Privacy considerations are important when selecting AI keyboard solutions

 Dyslexia affects roughly 15-20% of the population, making everyday writing tasks on mobile devices a frustrating experience for millions.
 But AI technology is offering new solutions that go beyond basic spellcheck.
-Let's explore how these smart keyboards are making a real difference.
+In 2026, we're seeing AI keyboards that don't just correct your mistakes—they actually understand how your brain processes language.
+Let's explore how these smart keyboards are making a real difference in people's lives.

 Understanding Dyslexia and Mobile Typing Challenges